dfinity/motoko/design/IDL-AS.md

 This document specifies the integration of the IDL with the ActorScript language, in particular:

- * How to translate between an ActorScrpit `actor` type and an IDL `service` description in both ways (i.e. _exporting_ IDL from ActorScript, and _importing_ IDL into ActorScript), and how to translate between the values of these types.
+ * How to translate between an ActorScript `actor` type and an IDL `service` description in both ways (i.e. _exporting_ IDL from ActorScript, and _importing_ IDL into ActorScript), and how to translate between the values of these types.

  * The supported work-flows, including a sketch of the involved tools.

-The following should be true:
+We try to achieve the following goals (but do not achieve them completely)

  * We can round-trip all ActorScript values.
 More precisely:

    When exporting an ActorScript type `ta` into an IDL type `ti`, then round-tripping a value `va : ta` through `ti` yields a value that is indistinguishable from `va` at type `ta`.

- * ActorScript can receive all IDL types: The type import function is total.
+ * ActorScript can receive all IDL types: The type export has an inverse, the type import mapping, which is injective (up-to IDL type equivalence via shorthands).

  * ActorScript can receive all IDL values when importing an IDL:

    When importing an IDL type `ti` into `ta`, then every IDL value `vi : ti` will successfully translated to an ActorScript value of type `ta`.

 The following are not necessary true:

- * The type export mapping is not total (there are ActorScript type that cannot be exported, such as mutable arrays), not surjective (there are IDL types that cannot be reached, such as `int8`) and not injective (there are different ActorScript types that map to the same IDL type, e.g. tuples and objects).
+ * The type export mapping is not total: there are ActorScript type that cannot be exported, such as mutable arrays.

+ * The type export mapping is not injective: there may be different ActorScript types that map to the same IDL type, e.g. `Char`, `Word32` and `Nat32`.

+   This implies that round-tripping an ActorScript type via the IDL can yield different types.

- * When exporting an ActorScript type to an IDL type, not all IDL values may be accepted. (e.g. `Char` is exported as `text`, but not all `text` values can be read as `char`)
+ * For some types, not all IDL values may be accepted: for example, `Char` is may be exported as `nat32`, but not all `nat32` values can be read as `Char`.
+This can only be the case for types not in the image of the type import mapping.

-NB: These properties (and non-properties) are not specific to ActorScript, and we expect that they will hold for every interface to a type language.
+NB: These properties (and non-properties) are not specific to ActorScript, and we expect that they will hold similarly for interfaces to other typed languages with seamless serialization (e.g. built-in, macro or type class based integration).
 In this sense, this document serves as a blueprint.

-## Exporting ActorScript types
+Untyped languages or languages with a code-generation workflow may have a different story.

+## The type mappings

+We define
-We define a partial function `e` from ActorScript types to IDL types.
+ * a partial function `e` from ActorScript types to IDL types.
    Types that are not in the domain of `e` cannot be exported.
+ * a partial function `i` from IDL types to ActorScript types.
+   Types that are not in the domain of `i` cannot be imported.

-This definition treats ActorScript types and IDL types as structural and infinite; a concrete implementation will have to look through type constructors in ActorScript and introduce type definitions in the IDL as necessary.
+These definition treats ActorScript types and IDL types as structural and infinite; a concrete implementation will have to look through type constructors in ActorScript and introduce type definitions in the IDL as necessary.

+It assumes that the IDL short-hands (e.g. named or anonymous fields) are part of the grammar of types, and that `i` is allowed to make difference choices for types that are short-hands.

 The function is defined with regard to the grammars in [IDL.md](IDL.md) and [Syntax.md](Syntax.md).

+### Type export

 ```
 e : <typ> -> <datatype>